carteras/IT-CBR/cookbook/packettracer/hello_packettracer.md

 What's happening here?

 Well, we are simulating plugging a network cable into a PC and putting it into the switch.
-We can see a visualisation of this by clicking on the PC.
+We can see a visualization of this by clicking on the PC.
 You can see a picture of the PC that we are simulating.

 ![](2022-07-17-11-50-31.png)